 Requirements for the Striking Off of a Sdn Bhd Company

-- The company has not commenced business since incorporation and is not carrying on any business.
+- The company has not commenced business since incorporation and is not currently carrying out any business operations.

-- The company does not intend to begin business or carry on any business.
+- The company does not intend to begin or carry out any business operations.

-- The company does not have any assets or outstanding liabilities.
-There should be no entries at the registrar of charges.
+- The company does not have any assets, outstanding liabilities, or entries at the registrar of charges.

-- The company has no outstanding penalties incurred under the Companies Act of 1965.
+- The company has no outstanding penalties incurred under the Companies Act.

-- The company does not owe any tax liabilities.
-The company should also be free of debt of any Malaysian government department or agency.
+- The company does not owe any tax liabilities and is free from debts owed to any Malaysian government department or agency.

-- The company is yet to make any dividends to the shareholders.
+- The company is yet to pay any dividends to the shareholders.

-- The company is not involved in any legal proceedings in or out of Malaysia
+- The company is not involved in any legal proceedings inside or outside Malaysia.

-- The company should not be a holding company or subsidiary of another company
+- The company is neither a holding company nor a subsidiary of another company.

 - The company does not identify as a guarantor corporation.